-Welcome to the Austin Regional Campus (ARC)!
-We are the newest UTHealth School of Public Health regional campus.
 Established in 2007, we offer graduate level training in public health to Austin and central Texas.
-Here at the ARC, our faculty pursue research in child and adolescent health, chronic disease prevention, and public health policy.
+Our faculty pursue research in child and adolescent health, chronic disease prevention, and public health policy.

 Our Academic Programs

-The UTHealth School of Public Health Austin Regional Campus offers the following academic programs:
+The UTHealth School of Public Health Austin Campus offers the following academic programs:

 Changing the Future of Texas

-We are laid back, fun, friendly, but passionate about what we do here at UTHealth School of Public Health, Austin Regional Campus.
-Learn how we “Keep it Weird ” here in Austin.
+We are laid back, fun, friendly, but passionate about what we do here at UTHealth School of Public Health, Austin Campus.

-There are currently 19 faculty here at UTSPH-ARC.
+There are currently 20 faculty here at UTSPH-Austin campus.
 Each one brings passion, guidance, and a wealth of knowledge in the field of public health to our students in Austin and beyond.

 If you are a “foodie” than you are in luck, Austin is home to many innovative, new restaurants and tons of food trucks but also you can pick up some great traditional Texas BBQ as well.
-Check out some restaurant recommendations here:
+Check out some restaurant recommendations.

-The process for applying is different for each of the degree and non-degree programs we offer here at The ARC.
+The process for applying is different for each of the degree and non-degree programs we offer here at the Austin Campus.
 Make sure to complete each step of the process as applications will not be reviewed until all documents are received.

 Click the appropriate link below to begin the application process.